 Charging

-Read any electric car review and you will see measurements quoted using kW and kWh.
+Read any electric car review – we have plenty on our sister Motoring Research website – and you will see measurements quoted using both kW and kWh.
 So, what do these values mean and why are they important?

 Firstly, you need to know that kW stands for kilowatts, while kWh is short for kilowatt-hours.
 Crucially, the two units are not compatible, so they cannot be compared.
 Confused?
 Bear with us…

 Imagine an electric car battery is a swimming pool: kWh is the amount of water the pool can hold, while kW is the rate at which water will flow into the pool.
-Sure, water and electricity don’t mix, but hopefully the point still stands.
+Sure, water and electricity don’t mix, but hopefully the analogy still works.

 What is kW?

-As this video explains, kW is a measure of power.
+As the video above explains, kW is a measure of power.
 One kilowatt is simply 1,000 watts.
-Kilowatts (kW) is the measurement of energy used for electric car chargers, typically 7kW, 22kW, 50kW, 350kW and so on.
+Kilowatts (kW) are the measurement of energy used for electric car chargers.
+Typical outputs for these are 7kW, 22kW, 50kW, 350kW and so on.

 What is kWh?

 Meanwhile, kWh is the total amount of energy stored in a battery.
-For example, there are two versions of the Nissan Leaf available: 39kWh and 59kWh.
+For example, there are two versions of the Renault 5 E-Tech available: 40kWh and 52kWh.
 In general, the larger the battery, the further you can travel on a single charge.

 Here are examples of various battery sizes, along with their associated range: